 Parents and players should understand going in that club soccer is an annual commitment (with the exception of high school-aged teams that may only play in the spring).
 This goes in both directions: from the club to the player and from the player to the club.
-There are occasionally extreme circumstances that could lead to a player needing to quit mid year, such as a serious injury or a family move a great distance from the club’s training fields, or that could lead to a team needing to drop a player, such as a serious or repeated violation of the club’s code of conduct.
-It’s important to note that a player leaving a team can have serious negative consequences their teammates, including the possibility that players are left without a team to play on for the remainder of the year.
+There are occasionally extreme circumstances that could lead to a player needing to quit mid-year, such as a serious injury or a family move a great distance from the club’s training fields, or that could lead to a team needing to drop a player, such as a serious or repeated violation of the club’s code of conduct.
+Absent these special circumstances, quits and transfers are strongly discouraged because a player leaving a team can have serious negative consequences their teammates, including the possibility that players are left without a team to play on for the remainder of the year.

 Mid-Year Voluntary Quit

-If a Cincy SC player and their family determines that continuing to play club soccer isn’t in the best interest of the player (such as for academic or social reasons), that’s ok.
-We would only ask that:
+If a Cincy SC player and their family determines that continuing to play club soccer isn’t in the best interest of the player (such as for academic or social reasons), we ask that:

-- The player communicate this directly to their coach(es) and then to their teammates.
+- The player communicate this directly to club directors, their coach(es), and then to their teammates.

 - The parents ensure that the player’s account is in good standing financially (i.e., all payments due to that point have been completed).

-- The player considers donating their uniform to the club (to be used for a replacement player or guest player).
+- The player returns their uniform to the club (to be used for a replacement player or guest player).

-- If U10 or older, the player completes this quit form: BPYSL Player Voluntary Quit Form
+- If playing in Buckeye, the player completes this quit form: BPYSL Player Voluntary Quit Form.

 Mid-Year Transfer to Another Club